 Sautéing is the process of dry cooking food in a very hot pot with a little oil.
 This involves continuously stirring the ingredients so that they don’t stay in contact with the pan for a long time.

 Sautéing only browns the surface of the food and simply allows it to release its flavor and aroma.
-As copper pans produce even heat, there will be no problems with uneven cooking of food.
+As copper pans produce even heat, there will be no uneven cooking of food.

 Recommended Red Copper Pan to Buy

 - Copper Chef 10 Inch Round Frying Pan With Lid – Skillet with Ceramic Non Stick Coating

 - Inventel SP-MC 2 SP-MC02 Square Copper Pan

 Copper Chef 10 Inch Round Frying Pan With Lid – Skillet with Ceramic Non Stick Coating

 An ultra-strong non-stick ceramic coating red copper pan product.
 Fry or cook with minimum oil and maintain a healthy lifestyle.

 (Perfect cookware for Sauté & Grill) Rating: 4/5

 - Works in oven as well

 - Comes with beautiful glass lid